-Continuous Improvement: Water Services Department will continue to inspect private detention/retention basins and stormwater BMPs; and continue to address the issues identified through inspection.
+Continuous Improvement: Water Services Department will continue to inspect private detention/retention basins and stormwater BMPs; continue to address the issues identified through inspection and continue to play a role in developing the regional training program.

 6. Pollution Prevention and Good Housekeeping for Municipal Operations